Labor & Employment Lawyers

 Stock Option Litigation.
 Stock options and other equity agreements are becoming increasingly popular in technology, media, and pharmaceutical companies as a form of compensation to employees and also to independent consultants.
 However, the underlying agreements are often vague, ambiguous, complex, and can lead to disputes and potentially contentious litigation.
 Sometimes, disputes arise as to whether the exercisability, or vesting schedule, of the options should accelerate upon a change of control (i.e. when a company is acquired, or merged into a larger company).
 Or, a dispute may arise as to whether a terminated employee is entitled to accelerated vesting, whether a termination was implemented to avoid vesting, or whether a company’s failure to grant options or vest shares is in violation of the provisions of the underlying agreements.
 Our office represents individuals and departing executives in their stock option litigation in court and in arbitration.
 If you have a question about a stock option dispute (or potential dispute), its best to speak to an attorney to understand your rights and your various legal options.
 These types of lawsuits can be extraordinarily complex, and often require a trained professional to maximize the value of your case.
 Learn more about stock option claims.

 We understand that this is a distressing time for you.
 We also understand that an employee or former employee may find it difficult to communicate about the claims at issue.
-But that doesn’t make the harm any less real.
 We will listen to your story, learn from you, and then we will help you tell your story.

 If you are a victim of workplace abuse, we can help.
-We exclusively represent individuals needing legal advice, counseling, and litigation representation involving California and federal employment law violations.
-Our employment lawyers represent employees across California including major cities such as San Francisco, San Diego, and Los Angeles, Bakersfield, Modesto, San Bernardino, and many more.
+We exclusively represent individuals needing legal advice, counseling, and litigation representation involving violations of California and federal employment law.